If you really want it dead, choose us

-It is important not to disturb this growth and you shouldn’t cut it down or apply other herbicides to it – it should be left undisturbed as much as possible until our next visit.
+It is important not to disturb this growth and you shouldn’t cut it down or apply other herbicides to it.

 WHAT HAPPENS IF THERE IS STILL RE-GROWTH ON COMPLETION OF THE WARRANTY?

-This situation is rare, but depends on a number of factors, including the reasons for the re-growth.
+This depends on a number of factors, including the reasons for the re-growth.

 Where there is a guarantee or insurance-backed guarantee in place, JKSL will continue to attend to treat the re-growth for the duration of the guarantee, subject to the terms and conditions of the guarantee.
-It is important to note that in most cases, where you or a contractor have done works in the contaminated areas without JKSL’s involvement, guarantees may be void.
+It is important to note that in most cases, where works have been done in the contaminated areas without JKSL’s involvement, guarantees may be void.

 If the re-growth has been caused by something outside our control (like a flood or fly-tipping) then you will need to speak to us about how we can continue with the treatment.

-Where there is off-site growth that we haven’t been able to treat, we will need to talk about how we can continue to manage your site – but ideally, we would like to treat the off-site areas so that we can kill the whole infestation (this should be discussed at the earliest opportunity, to ensure the best results).
+Where there is off-site growth that we haven’t been able to treat, we will need to talk about how we can continue to manage your site – but ideally, we would like to treat the off-site areas so that we can kill the whole infestation.

 THE KNOTWEED CANES ARE DEAD OR HAVEN’T GROWN BACK – IS THE PLANT DEAD?

-JKSL may consider signing the site off early if there is a period of two full years with no growth on site – but this is not guaranteed and the decision would have to be signed off by the JKSL project manager who is looking after your project.
+We may consider signing the site off early if there is a period of two full years with no growth on site – but this is not guaranteed and would have to be signed off by the relevant JKSL project manager.

 JAPANESE KNOTWEED PLANTS ARE GROWING NOW – WHY SHOULD I WAIT FOR TREATMENT?

 The ideal time to treat Japanese knotweed is toward the end of the year, when the plant is taking nutrients down into its root system in preparation for winter.
-Late-season treatments take advantage of this process in order to kill the root system most effectively.
+Late-season treatments look to take advantage of this process in order to kill the root system.

-Treating too early can result in the surface growth dying back, but the treatment having no major effect on the root system.
-Treatment at the wrong time is likely to have little effect on the plant and can actually negatively affect the long-term success of the treatment plan.
+Treating early can result in the surface growth dying back, but no major effect on the root system.
+Treatment at the wrong time is likely to have little effect on the plant and can also affect the long-term success of the treatment plan.